- What is Engagement Scholarship?

 Proposals may address (but are not limited to): community-based research; urban/rural interactions; international contexts; business and industry; distance-based delivery; underserved populations; cooperative extension; service-learning; continuing education; and university-wide outreach and engagement programs.

 Proposals are invited for presentations in five flexible tracks:

 ● Assessment of Engagement

 ● Methods for Engagement

 Proposals may be submitted in any of the following formats:

-Workshop.
-Workshops are designed for one or several presenters from the same institution or project team, who plan to share information about a particular body of knowledge, evidence-based practice, engaged teaching or research techniques, assessment or research instrument, or methodology.
+Workshops are designed to exchange information about a particular body of knowledge, evidence-based practice, engaged teaching technique, assessment or research instrument, or methodology.
 A workshop should include a small number of presenters and the emphasis should be on disseminating specific knowledge.
-Active discussion between audience and presenter(s) should take place throughout the session.
-Workshops will be scheduled for 60 minutes, comprised of 40 minutes of presentation and 20 minutes of questions and answers.
+Active discussion between audience and presenters should take place throughout the session.
+Workshops will be scheduled for 60 minutes, composed of 40 minutes of presentation and 20 minutes of questions and answers.
 The intention is to produce discussion that results in an outcome, especially with actionable recommendations for practice.
 One proposal should be submitted for each workshop and should include contact information for all members of the proposed workshop.